freesultan/audit_morpheus/myaudit/note.md

 ## Invariants
 - the shares of all DepositPools must be recalculated when the amount of staked tokens in any deposit pool changes.

+## attakcer mindset
+- How to dos, time sensetive dos, revert?